xlecours/Loris/modules/instrument_manager/README.md

 Only the instrument metadata is managed by the instrument manager.

 It does not concern itself with data collection or analysis, which are the responsibility of the instruments themselves, nor does it concern itself with the creation of instruments which is the responsibility of the `instrument_builder` module or PHP programmer.

+Note that even if an instrument is successfully installed, test battery must be configure manually.

 ## Permissions

 The `instrument_manager` module requires the LORIS `superuser` permission to be accessed.

 ## Configurations

 For basic access to the module, no configuration is required.

 In order to enable the ability to upload instruments, PHP must be able to write to the `project/instruments` and `project/tables_sql` directories (to write the instrument itself, and instrument table patch respectively.)

-In order to automatically source the SQL patch and fully configure LINST instruments, the LORIS `quatUser` and `quatPassword` configuration must be set to a user which has the MySQL `CREATE TABLE` permission.
+In order to automatically source the SQL patch and fully configure LINST instruments, the LORIS `quatUser` and `quatPassword` configuration (in `project/config.xml`) must be set to a user which has the MySQL `CREATE TABLE` permission.
+Note the quatUser should not have the `DELETE` privilege.
 (The name `quatUser` and `quatPassword is an anachronism and should be renamed.)